Drag curve: Power required curves

 The low speed region of flight is known as the "back of the power curve" or "behind the power curve" (sometimes "back of the drag curve") where more thrust is required to sustain flight at lower speeds.
 It is an inefficient region of flight because a decrease in speed requires increased thrust and a resultant increase in fuel consumption.
 It is regarded as a "speed unstable" region of flight, because unlike normal circumstances, a decrease in airspeed due to a nose-up pitch control input will not correct itself if the controls are returned to their previous position.
 Instead, airspeed will remain low and drag will progressively accumulate as airspeed and altitude continue to decay, and this condition will persist until thrust is increased, angle of attack is reduced (which will also shed altitude), or drag is otherwise reduced (such as by retracting the landing gear).
-Sustained flight behind the power curve requires alert piloting because inadequate thrust will cause a steady decrease in airspeed and a corresponding steady increase in descent rate, which may go unnoticed, and can be difficult to correct close to the ground.
+Sustained flight behind the power curve requires alert piloting because inadequate thrust will cause steadily decreasing airspeed and a corresponding steady increase in descent rate, which may go unnoticed, and can be difficult to correct close to the ground.
 A not-infrequent result is the aircraft "mushing" and crashing short of the intended landing site because the pilot did not decrease angle of attack or increase thrust in time, or because adequate thrust is not available; the latter is a particular hazard during a forced landing after an engine failure.

 Failure to control airspeed and descent rate while flying behind the power curve has been implicated in a number of prominent aviation accidents, such as Asiana Airlines Flight 214.